 Problems with Rosemary Plants

 Spittlebug and mites will attack this plant.
 Spittlebug is an insect that sucks the juice from plants and makes a substance that looks like… well, spit.
 It hides and protects itself inside this foamy spittle substance.
 It’s best to use an organic solution to remove these insects.
-Insecticidal soap is your best choice.
+Using a spray insecticide will get rid of this unsightly insect.
+However, it is best to use insecticidal soap as your organic choice.
 It will also help kill mites and other insects.
+Neem oil is another good alternative.

 USDA Hardiness zone for Rosemary is 8-10.